univention/univention-corporate-server/doc/manual/groups.rst

      - Description

    * - Name (*)
-     - The name of the group has to begin and end with a letter or a numeral.
+     - Defines the name of the group.
+For recommended characters for the group name, see :ref:`groups-recommendation-group-name`.
-       The rest of the characters which form the group name may include letters, numerals, spaces, hyphens, or dots.

        By default it is not possible to create a group with the same name as an existing user.
 If the |UCSUCRV|